njsmith/zs/doc/library.rst

 Writing
 -------

-In case you want a little more control over ZSS file writing than you can get with the ``zss make`` command-line utility (see :ref:`zss make`), you can also access the underlying ZSS-writing code directly from Python by instantiating a :class:`ZSSWriter` object.
+In case you want a little more control over ZS file writing than you can get with the ``zs make`` command-line utility (see :ref:`zs make`), you can also access the underlying ZS-writing code directly from Python by instantiating a :class:`ZSWriter` object.

-.. autoclass:: ZSSWriter
+.. autoclass:: ZSWriter

    .. automethod:: add_data_block